archive-for-processing/processing-forked-libraries/README.md

 ## Installation
 [Download the latest release](../../releases/latest), unzip it, and copy the twitterp folder to your Processing/libraries folder.

-## Creating Twittter API credentials
+## Creating Twitter API credentials

 1. Create a new Twitter account, or log in to an existing one.
 2. If you created a new account, make sure to create at least one test tweet.